snovakovic/s.js/README.md

   //delay of 50ms is used to detect resize end. on slow resize it can execute more than once.
 });

-//or you youst want a cleaner way of writing resize event listener. s.resizeWatch.onResize( function() {
+//or you want cleaner way for writing resize listeners. s.resizeWatch.onResize( function() {
   console.log('this will be called contentiously while window is resized. onResizeEnd is more suitable for recourse intensive operations. ');
 });